parin541/Java-Ec2/README.md

 3. Add Docker command in as Dockerfile as below

-FROM openjdk:11              // It will insall automatic Open JDK 11
+FROM openjdk:11              // It will set the base image as Open JDK 11

-ARG JAR_FILE=target/*.jar
+ARG JAR_FILE=target/*.jar    // It will create argument as JAR_FILE with value 'target/*,jar'

-COPY ${JAR_FILE} app.jar       //It will copy the jar file from target directory
+COPY ${JAR_FILE} app.jar       //This instruction copies the JAR file specified by the JAR_FILE argument from the local file system into the Docker image with the name app.jar.

-ENTRYPOINT ["java","-jar","/app.jar"]                  // It will start applcation
+ENTRYPOINT ["java","-jar","/app.jar"]  // This instruction specifies the default command to be run when a container is started from the image.
+It executes the Java JAR file using the java -jar command.
+                                       // The ENTRYPOINT sets the entry point for the container.
+In this case, it runs the Java application by executing the JAR file.

 4. Go to pom.xml and add required dependacny for 'dockerfile-maven-plugin' in build section.